for everything you need to know about strata...

 It's sort of like setting up your own superannuation fund where you have to comply with all the laws, rules, conditions and regulations, report annually to the authorities, select and manage the investments, manage the portfolio's risk profile, pay any taxes and statutory fees and so on.
 Just as doing your own super is not for everyone, running a Strata Scheme is also not for everyone.

 However, having said that, some schemes are very successful at managing themselves.
-And yet, others fail miserably – usually because of the self interest of those owners elected to the Executive Committee, a lack of the necessary skills and/or a general lack of support from the scheme.
+And yet, others fail miserably – usually because of the self interest of those owners elected to the Strata Committee, a lack of the necessary skills and/or a general lack of support from the scheme.
 The decision to self-manage should not be taken lightly and the following questions must be asked.

 • Are there sufficient owners with the required time and interest to undertake the tasks?